onboarding-buddy/getting-started/dotnet/README.md

 ```

 ## 3 Create a test application
-Proceed to create a simple console application toinvoke the service using the following steps
+Proceed to create a simple console application to invoke the service using the following steps.

 ### 3.1 First create a new console application